zonemaster/zonemaster/docs/specifications/test-zones/Zone-TP/zone09.md

   SOA record on SOA queries.
 * Unless otherwise stated, all name servers responds authoritatively with (or without) MX records on MX queries.
-* Unless otherwise stated, all responds are authoritative and with NOERROR RCODE.
+* Unless otherwise stated, all responds are authoritative and with [RCODE Name] "NoError".

 ### NO-RESPONSE-MX-QUERY
 * Zone: "no-response-mx-query.zone09.xa."